samanthaming/samanthaming.com/content/tidbits/66-no-and-in-function-name.md

 ---
-title: Code Smell: No AND in Function name
+title: 'Code Smell: No AND in Function name'
 description: Function should do one thing and one thing only.
 If your function name includes AND, it means you're doing too much!
 Let's fix this!
 tags: [javascript]
 order: 66